omery33111/lops-ecommerce/README.md

  ```
 #

-In order to make the software work properly, the steps below must be followed:
+In order to make the software work properly in your local host, the steps below must be followed:

 ### Back-end adjustment